Vought O2U Corsair: Operational history

-China purchased the 42 export versions of O2U-1 from 1929–1933, and 21 export versions of O3U between 1933–1934 and they saw extensive bombing actions.
+China purchased the 42 export versions of O2U-1 from 1929 to 1933, and 21 export versions of O3U between 1933 and 1934 and they saw extensive bombing actions.
 The O2U-1 versions participated in the Central Plains War and in the January 28 Incident against Japanese targets, while the O3U versions first participated in the Battle of Pingxingguan to support the Chinese ground forces, and later against the Japanese targets in Shanghai.

 Peru purchased two Vought OSUs which were designated UO-1A.
 Later, in 1929, 12 O2U-1 were acquired.
 Used first as trainers, they saw action against APRA rebels in the northern areas of the country, and against Colombian ships and aircraft during the Colombia-Peru War.
 None were lost due to enemy fire, but several were destroyed due to accidents.
-These aircraft were also used for light bombing and casualty evacuation by the US Marine Corps during the intervention in Nicaragua in the late 1920s.
+These aircraft were also used for light bombing and casualty evacuation by the U.S. Marine Corps during the U.S. intervention in Nicaragua in the late 1920s.

-Thailand used their Corsairs in the Franco-Thai War and in the Battle of Ko Chang against the French Navy.
+Thailand used its Corsairs in the Franco-Thai War and in the Battle of Ko Chang against the French Navy.

-The most famous "combat" operation of this aircraft was shooting the original King Kong off of the Empire State Building.

-The name "Corsair" was used several times by Vought's planes; the O2U, Vought SBU Corsair in 1933, F4U in 1938, and the A-7 Corsair II in 1963.